nsandarma/Larik/README.md

-# 🤖 NotNumPy
+# 🤖 Larik

 **Because who needs the real thing anyway?**

-NotNumPy is a highly questionable reimplementation of NumPy, handcrafted with care, caffeine, and a dash of chaos.
+Larik is a highly questionable reimplementation of NumPy, handcrafted with care, caffeine, and a dash of chaos.
 It's fast.
 It's (mostly) correct.
 And most importantly — it's **yours**.

 > Reinventing the numerical wheel, one array at a time.